 I have always been fascinated by the extraordinary geometry and graphics of crop circles.
-It also struck me that of all art forms this lent itself best to rugs since it’s a horizontal design that is best seen from above.
-By using different pile heights and cut & loop pile one can replicate the actual crop circle.
-Each one that we have done is based on a crop circle that happened in southern England in the mid 90s and is named after the location where it happened.
-What fascinated me was that either the owner could say that this happened at East Meon in July 1995 or it is just a wonderful bold graphic.
-I did receive a letter from the chair of Crop Circle Research at MIT thanking me for producing this collection and commenting that every one I had chosen to do they felt was a “real” crop circle.
-This was the very first collection I did.
+It also struck me that of all art forms this lent itself best to rugs as it is a horizontal design best seen from above.
+By using different pile heights one can replicate the actual crop circle.
+Each piece in the collection is based on a crop circle that appeared in southern England in the mid 90s and the piece is named after the location where the circle happened.
+I love the double meaning; the piece is either a rendering of a particular crop circle for example East Meon in July 1995 or or it is just a wonderful bold graphic.
+This was one of my very first collections.